Research Interests: corporate strategy, diversification, divestitures, firm scope, spinoffs, corporate governance, mergers & acquisitions

 Emanuele L. M. Bettinazzi and Emilie Feldman (Working), Stakeholder Orientation and Divestiture Activity.

 Emilie Feldman and Arkadiy V. Sakhartov (Working), The Strategic Choice between Resource Redeployment and Divestiture.

-Emilie Feldman (Working), The Corporate Parenting Effect, Revisited.
+Emilie Feldman (Working), The Corporate Parenting Advantage, Revisited.

 This course explores the role of mergers and acquisitions and alternative methods of corporate development in advancing the strategies of operating business.
 Emphasis is on the way companies use acquisitions to alter business mixes; seize opportunities in new products, technologies and markets; enhance competitive positioning; adjust to changing economics, and promote value-creating growth.
 Although the course will emphasize strategic acquisitions, it also will explore leveraged buy-outs and hostile financial acquisitions as well as their influence on corporate buyers.
 Please note that you must fulfill the prerequisites in order to enroll in this class.